-- access and obtain a copy of your data on request; - require the organisation to change incorrect or incomplete data; - require the organisation to delete or stop processing your data, for example where the data is no longer necessary for the purposes of processing; - object to the processing of your data where the organisation is relying on its legitimate interests as the legal ground for processing; and - ask the organisation to stop processing data for a period if data is inaccurate or there is a dispute about whether or not your interests override the organisation's legitimate grounds for processing data.
+- access and obtain a copy of your data on request; - require the College to change incorrect or incomplete data; - require the College to delete or stop processing your data, for example where the data is no longer necessary for the purposes of processing; and - object to the processing of your data where the College is relying on its legitimate interests as the legal ground for processing.

-If you would like to exercise any of these rights, please contact Vanessa Howard, Acting Data Protection Officer via email: vanessa.howard@southstaffs.ac.uk
+If you would like to exercise any of these rights, please contact the Head of Human Resources, <a href="https://hread.ncbi.nlm.

-If you believe that the organisation has not complied with your data protection rights, you can complain to the Information Commissioner.
+If you believe that the College has not complied with your data protection rights, you can complain to the Information Commissioner.